 Page-Building and Customization

 We appreciate the ease of Oxygen’s customization capabilities.
-Coding pros, in particular, may surely enjoy the plugin’s easy-to-manage CSS editing capabilities – they wouldn’t have to worry much about going into the style sheets of any theme for long!
-Elementor vs Moto Theme
+The plugin’s simple-to-use CSS editing capabilities are a big plus for coders.
+They wouldn’t need to spend too much time looking at the style sheets of any theme.
+Elementor vs Mototheme

-Each set is made up of all Oxygen’s templates.
+All of Oxygen’s templates are compiled into over 15 sets, each designed for various purposes.
 Although its widget library is not as impressive as Elementor, integrations with third party apps are made easier by the public API tool.

 Most pages built with Oxygen load much faster than those made using Elementor or similar WordPress page builders.

-Oxygen, in addition to the API, can seamlessly integrate with a wide range of industries, platforms, and apps, including social media, SEO plugins and payment gateways.
+Apart from the API, Oxygen can also seamlessly integrate with a diverse range of industries and platforms, including specialty apps like Airbnb, social media, SEO plugins, payment gateways, and more.

 Brizy and Webflow both offer all the tools you need to specialize in website design as a freelancer, or as part of an established team.
-Brizy is a great platform with a user-friendly interface.
-However, if you need third-party support, it may be advisable to look elsewhere.
+Brizy, in particular, has one of the most user-friendly interfaces out there, but if third-party add-on support is what you’re looking for in one, then it might be best if you find something else.

-If you’re not too invested in web design or don’t mind using your current theme, Gutenberg may be your best bet, although most page builders on this list offer the same feature.
+Gutenberg is a good choice if you don’t have a lot of experience with web design and are comfortable using your existing theme.
+However, most page builders in this list provide the same feature.
 It’s also the only completely free plugin here, so that may be a solid choice as well if you’re on a tight budget.

 If you’re planning on getting a plugin and a WordPress theme simultaneously, look no further than Oxygen and Divi.
-The latter could be ideal if you’re a web designer looking for more template and theme options.
+If you are a web designer who is looking for more templates and themes, the latter might be the best option.

-Lastly, if you want to stay sure with some of the most trusted, easy-to-use, and leading WordPress page builders, look no further than Divi and Elementor.
+Elementor and Divi are trusted and easy-to use page builders for WordPress.
 If a feature-laden free version of the plugin is what you’re more interested in, then Elementor is ready to supply you with that.